Skip to main content

 News

-Map of America with charts and graphs: Medicare Statistics
+Map of the U.S. with charts and graphs: Medicare statistics

 What is Medicare?

 Established in 1965, the Medicare program originally covered those 65 years and older.
-Over the years it has expanded coverage and is offered to individuals under 65 who have been receiving Social Security Disability Insurance (SSDI) benefits for two years, those with end-stage renal disease, or those with amyotrophic lateral sclerosis (ALS).
+Over the years, it has expanded coverage.
+It is offered to younger people under 65 who have been receiving Social Security Disability Insurance (SSDI) benefits for two years, those with end-stage renal disease, or those with amyotrophic lateral sclerosis (ALS).

-Medicare is administered by the Centers for Medicare and Medicaid Services (CMS).
+Medicare is administered by the United States Centers for Medicare and Medicaid Services (CMS).
 There are four major parts of Medicare.
 Broadly speaking, Medicare Part A covers inpatient hospital stays, hospice, and care while you are in a skilled nursing facility.
-Certain health services like doctor’s visits, outpatient care, and medical supplies are covered under Medicare Part B. Some Medicare beneficiaries choose to have their Medicare benefits administered through a private Medicare Advantage plan instead of through traditional fee-for-service Medicare.
+Certain health services like doctor’s visits, outpatient care, and medical supplies are covered under Medicare Part B. Some Medicare beneficiaries choose to have their Medicare benefits administered through a private Medicare Advantage plan instead of traditional fee-for-service Medicare.
 This arrangement is sometimes referred to as “Part C” of Medicare.
-Medicare Part D covers prescription drugs but also covers most recommended shots and vaccines, except those covered under Medicare Part B.
+Medicare Part D covers prescription drugs and most recommended shots and vaccines, except those covered under Medicare Part B.

 Given the four different parts of Medicare, enrollment can be confusing.
 In a 2022 Medicare survey by SingleCare, nearly two-thirds (65%) of respondents reported that they would not know which part(s) of Medicare they should enroll in.
-The following Medicare statistics could help clarify the popularity of each part of Medicare and the vast amount of people that Medicare helps every year.
+The following Medicare statistics and data could help clarify the popularity of each part of Medicare and the vast number of people that Medicare helps every year.

 How many people are covered by Medicare?